luxeengine/luxe-docs/docs/tutorial/display-a-sprite.md

 The next step is to give our Entity a position.
 To do that, we attach a **`Transform` modifier** to our Entity.

 This will give the Entity a position as well as a rotation and scale.
-The Transform modifier is a key part of making games, since it allows us to manipulate the space within a world, and allows us to link things so that the move together.
+The Transform modifier is a key part of making games, since it allows us to manipulate the space within a world, and allows us to link things so that they move together.

 Attaching a Transform is done via `Transform.create(entity: Entity)`.